Eagle Plains, Yukon

 Looking up at Eagle Plains Hotel sign, an oasis in the wilderness, Canadian flag, blue sky

 The Eagle Plains Hotel, built in 1978, is a completely self-contained complex with an electrical generator and water hauled by tanker truck from the Eagle River.
 It includes a gas station, auto repair shop, government office and staff quarters.
-The industrial-style modular hotel has a dining room and lounge.
+The industrial-style modular hotel has internet access, a dining room, and a lounge with a pool table, shuffleboard and TV’s.
 The hotel is open year-round.